corner Princes and Rouse Streets, Port Melbourne, October 2015

 This unprepossessing corner was once the site of the All England Eleven Hotel.
 The hotel was demolished in 1953 according to this account in The Herald of this week's date:

-"If you stand in Princes St, and look in through the windows of the derelict All England Eleven Hotel, you can see the…
+"If you stand in Princes Street, Port Melbourne and look in through the windows of the derelict All England Eleven Hotel, you…

 This week, PMHPS received a commendation for its Port Melbourne First World War Centenary Project at the Victorian Community History Awards.
 This article draws on the resources created by the project.